Caregiver. What does that word mean to you?[/caption]

 What would you like to pass on to others?

 Remember that these questions are just to get you started.
 Sit with the word for a bit.
 Allow the words to form.
 Follow them.
 Allow them to speak, to tumble and roll.
-And when they distill into rhythm and form, we’d invite you to share them in the comments or submit them via firstname.lastname@example.org for possible publication.
+Once they distill into rhythm and form, please consider sharing them in the comments or submitting them for possible publication.